aws-ia/terraform-aws-eks-blueprints/examples/ci_cd/gitlab-ci-cd/README.md

-# Gitlab CI/CD example
+# GitLab CI/CD example
-This pattern shows the example to deploy the Amazon EKS Clusters using Gitlab CI/CD
+This pattern shows an example of how to deploy an Amazon EKS Cluster using GitLab CI/CD.

 ### Step1: Clone this repo